 CALS First Year Seminar

-The CALS First Year Seminar is a collaborative project across several units within the college, including Human Nutrition, Foods & Exercise, Agricultural & Extension Education, Animal & Poultry Science, Crop & Soil Environmental Science, and Food Science & Technology.
+The CALS First Year Seminar is a collaborative project across several units within the college, including Human Nutrition, Foods & Exercise, Agriculture & Applied Economics, Agricultural, Leadership & Community Education, Life Sciences Undecided, Crop & Soil Environmental Science, Horticulture, and Food Science & Technology.
 The course is designed to promote a multidisciplinary perspective on agricultural and life sciences by exploring disciplinary topics and problems and participating in research and inquiry projects.

 Contact: Ms. Renee Selberg-Eaton, firstname.lastname@example.org